CloudBotIRC/CloudBot/README.md

 On Windows you can usually just double-click the `bot.py` file to start the bot, as long as you have Python installed correctly.

-(note that running it without the launcher will break the restart and stop commands)
+(note: running the bot without the launcher breaks the start and restart commands)

+## Getting help with CloudBot

-## Documentation
+### Documentation

 To configure your CloudBot, visit the [Config Wiki Page](http://git.io/cloudbotircconfig).